children playing educational games

 How to Play

-To play this game, just give the kids anything that can be stacked on top of the other.
+To play this game, give the kids anything stacked on top of the other.
 This can be building blocks, Lego, Jenga blocks, toilet rolls, etc. The challenge is to stack one on top of the other and see how high a tower they can build.
 This game can be played in teams or individually as well.

 Benefits